Taxpayer Identification Number (TIN)

 • This status change results in Middesk sending a business.updated webhook.
 This webhook shows the IRS error

-• Middesk begins retrying the TIN request to the IRS ~6 hours until it can be completed successfully
+• Middesk begins retrying the TIN request to the IRS every ~6 hours until it can be completed successfully

 • Middesk sends a tin.retried webhook with the updated results from the successful call to the IRS API